 If you are interested, check with the ryokan staff.

 On the ground of Shirahone Onsen Yumopto Saitō Ryokan (白骨温泉 湯元齋藤旅館), the small but gorgeous Yakushi-dō enshrines the Healing Buddha.
-Erected in 1702, the Buddha has been worshiped by visitors who came to Shirahone Onsen for the hot spring’s medical benefits.
+Erected in 1702, the Buddha has been worshiped by visitors who came to Shirahone Onsen for the medical benefits of the hot spring.
 Nowadays, many tourists also come here to pray for health-related matters.

 Tip: The doors of Yakushi-dō are normally closed.
 If you want to see the Healing Buddha, come on the 8th of June.